sara-nl/sne-es-db/slides/sne_databases_h1.md

       WHERE column_name3 operator value );
 ```

-Note: the scope of the subquery
+Note the scope of the subquery

 ---